Police officers were shot and at least 2 people were seriously hurt in rural Pennsylvania

 York Hospital said it was treating two people in serious condition related to a police incident in northern York County.
 The hospital said enhanced security protocols are in place.

-Attorney General Pamela Bondi said that multiple police officers were shot, calling violence against them “a scourge on our society.
+Attorney General Pamela Bondi called the violence against police “a scourge on our society."
+She said federal agents were on scene to support local officers.

 “Please send prayers to the officers and those involved in the shooting in York County,” Pennsylvania Lt.
 Gov. Austin Davis said in a social media post.